Maslosoft/Zamm/README.md

 # Zamm
-Zamm is a documentation tool
+Zamm is a documentation which follows code refactors